ozbrk/PhoenixSOCReportGenerator/README.md

 ## Installation

 First step here - as very usual - cloning this script to your local machine by either using git clone or downloading it as a zip file.
-Scripts will require some dependicies (again ass very usual) sadly I'm still learning the Git actions so you need to run the "dependencies.py" first.
+Scripts will require some dependicies (again as very usual) sadly I'm still learning the Git actions so you need to run the "dependencies.py" first.
 After the dependencies are installed, you need three api keys.

 - IBM X-Force Exchange API (apikey and password)
 - Abuseipdb API
 - Virustotal Public API

-Open the phoneix.py with a text editor and paste your apikeys and passwords inside the " " commas.

 authkeyexch is your IBM X Force Exchange API key authpasswdexch is your IBM X Force Exchange API password.